 Some of the benefits of Pipeline Style

-- Creates a fluent programming paradigm, converting statements to expressions
+- Creates a fluent programming paradigm, converting statements to expressions and chaining them together

 - Replaces code nesting with linear sequencing

 - Eliminates variable declaration - does not even require a var